Aim of this information

 - Referral information – evidence of inappropriate behaviour likely to harm children or adults

 This information is collected from a variety of sources, including the police, employer referrals and regulators (holders of professional registers).

 Certain types of employers and organisations have a legal obligation to refer relevant information regarding an individual.
 These include any employer providing regulated activity and any suppliers of personnel for work or volunteer positions involving regulated activity.

 Similar referrals are optional for those employers working with vulnerable groups where regulated activities are not carried out.

 With the exception of those persons having committed an offence leading to automatic barring without right to make representations, a person can only be included in the barred lists if they are, have been in the past, or are likely in future, to engage in regulated activity.

-Barring decisions, once having been made, are still open to both review and/or appeal in a number of circumstances.
-More information about challenging barring decisions is available below.
+Once barring decisions are made, they are still open to both review and/or appeal in a number of circumstances.

 Barring – The decision making process

 On receipt of relevant information, the process of deciding whether to include the individual’s details on either or both barred lists follows a typical series of formal stages.
 The process can be terminated as a non-bar decision at anytime in stages 1 to 4, however, should there still be a perceived future risk of harm after assessment, the case progresses to the next stage, resulting in an inclusion in a barred list at stage 5.
 The diagram below illustrates the process followed in most cases:

 A detailed factsheet on the decision making process is available here.